Broadfields, Pewsey, Wiltshire, SN9

 A low-budget but well-detailed 1960s church of A-frame construction, with a high-peak copper roof.

 From 1934 Catholics in the Pewsey Vale were able to attend Mass in a small private chapel, dedicated to the Holy Family, belonging to Lady Frances Phipps at West Stowell.
 The present church, seating 110, was built in 1963-4 on the Broadfields estate, a development of post-war housing on the western edge of Pewsey, and was blessed by Bishop Rudderham on 13 May 1964.
-The church (figure 1) is of A-frame construction, of a type then popular for smaller parish churches and chapels of ease.
+The church is of A-frame construction, of a type then popular for smaller parish churches and chapels of ease.
 It was designed Rendell & West, Planning Consultants of Devizes and the builders were Gaiger Bros of Devizes; the total cost, including purchase of the land, was £20,000.
-A caretaker’s flat was originally also provided (visible in figure 1), now demolished.
+A caretaker’s flat was originally also provided, now demolished.
 The church was originally served from Devizes, but today is served from Marlborough.

 The church is not conventionally oriented, but this description assumes an altar position to the east (it is actually to geographical west).